-In addition to adding and removing files from a database, you may sometimes need to move database files, or even whole databases.
-You may also need to copy a database.
+Along with adding and removing files from a database, you might sometimes need to move database files, or even whole databases.
+You might also need to copy a database.

-- Move user database files.

-- Use the Copy Database Wizard.
+- Move user database files. - Use the Copy Database Wizard.

-- Detach and attach databases.
+Detach and attach databases.